jainvikram444/ShiipingAPI/README.md

         Delete Ship.

 5) Only for ref:
- - Database seeding is auto in development if records not available in Port and Ship tables as peer below:
+ - Database seeding it's auto deployment in development mode if records not available in the Port and Ship tables as per below:
 - Only for the reference:
     new Port
     {